What should I do if I want to book?

 Can I move out earlier?

-Yes you can, but you will still need to pay the rent until your tenancy ends if a replacement tenant is not found.
+Yes you can, but unless you find a replacement student to take over your room, you will still need to pay the rent until one is found.

 Am I allowed to bring pets?